BlueBrain/NeuroMorphoVis/docs/user/installation/install.md

 # How to Install NeuroMorphoVis
 _NeuroMorphoVis_ is designed and written as a Blender _add-on_ or _plug-in_.
 This add-on can be loaded from the GUI or even called in Blender's python console relying on its API.
-Therefore, a recent Blender version must be installed properly on your system to be able to use _NeuroMorphoVis_.
+Therefore, a recent version of Blender must be installed properly on your system to be able to use _NeuroMorphoVis_.

 ## Supported Platforms

-_NeuroMorphoVis_ has been depolyed and tested on the following platforms:
+_NeuroMorphoVis_ supports more or less the same platforms supported by Blender, but it has been depolyed and tested on the following platforms:

 + Linux ([Ubunut 16.04](http://releases.ubuntu.com/16.04.5/), [Ubuntu 17.04](http://old-releases.ubuntu.com/releases/17.04/), [Ubunut 18.04](http://releases.ubuntu.com/18.04/) and [RedHat](https://www.redhat.com/en))